 Can you get teeth straightening on Medicaid?

 Children whose treatment has been deemed medically necessary can get free teeth straightening in the US on CHIP or Medicaid.
 This covers metal braces and retainers, plus any surgery (if required).
 Our guide to braces for kids has more information about the eligibility criteria for children’s teeth straightening on state-funded insurance.
+You can also check out our article on Medicaid and Medicare to find out more about eligibility for adults and children.

 What’s the cheapest way to straighten teeth?